DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc G - Lady Wachter's Wish.md

 When the players arrive at Wachterhaus that night, Lady Wachter welcomes them to Vallaki and proceeds to offer them wine, food, and conversation.
 Throughout the evening, she subtly interrogates the players as to their capabilities and goals, all while working to convince them that Baron Vargas Vallakovich is a menace who must be deposed.

-Iif Lady Wachter determines that the players are suitable allies, she asks them to kill the Baron’s right-hand man, Izek Strazni, and to bring her his head.
+If Lady Wachter determines that the players are suitable allies, she asks them to kill the Baron’s right-hand man, Izek Strazni, and to bring her his head.
 Lady Wachter promises the safety of the Barovian refugees, as well additional payment, should the players succeed.

 If the players accept Lady Wachter’s assignment, Ernst provides them with a bottle of poisoned wine for use in intoxicating Izek, as well as information that the players can use to track Izek in order to assassinate him.
 The players can find Izek in Vallaki’s town square, and eventually track him to the shore of Lake Zarovich, where—if the players successfully planted it—he drinks the poisoned wine.

 If the players deliver Izek’s severed head to Lady Wachter, she visits Baron Vallakovich under cover of darkness the following night, accompanied by a trio of **cult fanatics.** Upon viewing Izek’s head, the Baron surrenders peacefully to Lady Wachter’s rule.
 The following morning, the Baron publicly abdicates to Lady Wachter in Vallaki’s town square.

+> [!abstract]+ **Tea with Fiona**
+> If the players visit Wachterhaus before receiving a formal invitation, Lady Wachter is happy to immediately have tea with them if they express an interest in overthrowing the Baron.
+Otherwise, her manservant Haliq makes an appointment for them to meet with her the following day.

 # G1.
 The Blue Water Inn
 <span class="citation"><em>This scene takes place in Chapter 5: Area N2.</em></span>